MohdSaifulM/lab-js-intro/Variables_LAB.md

 - Store their birth year in a variable.
 - Calculate their 2 possible ages based on the stored values.
 - Output them to the screen like so: "They are either NN or NN", substituting the values.
+- Bonus: Get the current year using JavaScript!

 ---